soumojit622/EventPilot/README.md

 # 🎯 EventPilot

-**EventPilot** is a modern event management platform designed for creators, organizers, and businesses.
+**EventPilot** is a modern event management platform built for creators, organizers, and businesses.
-It allows users to publish events, manage attendees, sell tickets, and track payments with a clean, intuitive interface.
+Publish events, handle registrations, sell tickets, and track payments with a smooth, intuitive experience.

-Powered by **Next.js, Node.js, Clerk, Stripe, and TailwindCSS**, EventPilot is fast, scalable, secure, and ready for production deployment.
+Powered by **Next.js • Node.js • Clerk • Stripe • TailwindCSS**, EventPilot is fast, scalable, secure, and production-ready.

 ---